 Payback period calculator

-An appliance that uses less power it is going to consume less electricity, there is nothing to argue here…
+An appliance that uses less power is going to consume less electricity, there is nothing to argue here…

 Payback period of a home appliance